Application for an Undergraduate Degree

 - Original transcripts from a language school that specify hours in class, materials, performance or grade, and proficiency.
-These should be sent directly from the language school to the Associate Dean for Humanities (see address above).
+These should be sent directly from the language school to the Divisional Dean for Humanities (see address above).

 - Letters from qualified and approved faculty (from the UO or any other regionally accredited institution) who are able to specify in some detail the proficiency level of the student.
 This can be accomplished by discussing proficiency in conversation (including aural and oral), reading, and writing.
-Faculty must write a letter to the Associate Dean of Humanities (see address above), specifying their own proficiency, how it was obtained, and describing how they determined that the student’s competency is equivalent to completion of the second year of language instruction.
-Faculty unfamiliar with the UO protocols may call the Associate Dean at 541-346-3902 to discuss the student's level and to obtain guidelines for evaluation.
+Faculty must write a letter to the Divisional Dean of Humanities (see address above), specifying their own proficiency, how it was obtained, and describing how they determined that the student’s competency is equivalent to completion of the second year of language instruction.
+Faculty unfamiliar with the UO protocols may call the Divisional Dean at (541) 346-3902 to discuss the student's level and to obtain guidelines for evaluation.
 Faculty should address their relationship to the student; letters from parents or other relatives are not considered.

 Languages that Have No Written Form

 Languages that have no written form may be used to fulfill the graduation requirement.
 Evaluation is often difficult, especially if the language is spoken only by a small number of people.
-Students in this situation should contact the Associate Dean for Humanities, to determine how best to locate a qualified faculty or alternative evaluator.
+Students in this situation should contact the Divisional Dean for Humanities, to determine how best to locate a qualified faculty or alternative evaluator.

 Second Bachelor's Degree (Post-Baccalaureate Degree)